mind-inria/mri-nufft/README.rst

 Related Packages
 ----------------
-For Reconstruction methods of MRI image from non cartesian sampling, see `pysap-mri <https://github.com/CEA-COSMIC/pysap-mri>`_ and `ModOpt <https://github.com/CEA-COSMIC/ModOpt>`_
+For reconstruction methods of MR images from non-Cartesian sampling, see `pysap-mri <https://github.com/CEA-COSMIC/pysap-mri>`_ and `ModOpt <https://github.com/CEA-COSMIC/ModOpt>`_